-Cards can be the cheapest way to pay for things and get cash from machines abroad but only if you use the right one.
-Your usual card might have expensive overseas fees, so you could save a lot by getting a special ‘travel-friendly’ credit, debit or prepaid card before you go.
+Cards can be the cheapest way to pay for things and withdraw money from cash machines abroad, but only if you use the right one.
+Using your usual credit or debit card might result in expensive overseas fees.
+You could save a lot by getting a special ‘travel-friendly’ credit, debit or prepaid card before you go.

 Overseas card fees and charges – what you might pay